Employee workload stress

 Individual employee concerns

 Work stress may be part of a bigger issue with an employee.
 Before you jump to solutions, you may want to have a conversation to understand where the employee is at.
-Developing employee plans for leaders provides step-by-step guidelines to help you collaborate with an employee to develop their own strategies for success.
+Developing employee plans for leaders provides step-by-step guidelines to help you work with an employee to develop their own strategies for success.
 Some other resources that could be helpful include:

 • A tool to support employee success.
 A process that engages employee and employer to develop solutions that support productivity and well-being.
 Supporting Employee Success is for any employee, including those needing accommodation.

 • Employee mental health issues.
-When employees have mental illnesses, effective accommodation can help them stay productive at work.
+When employees have mental illnesses, helpful accommodation can help them stay productive at work.
 Learn to leverage resources, manage co-worker reactions and support a successful return to work after leave.

 • Supportive task improvement.
 These resources can help you support an employee to improve their performance and productivity related to a specific task by working through potential barriers and building a plan for success.